 Dubbed the ‘park of museums’, the Villa Borghese park is also home to several museums.

 The most famous is the Museo e Galleria Borghese, housed in the Villa Borghese, the building after which the park is named.
 It has a collection of sculptures with some important works by Canova and Bernini, including the latter’s masterpiece ‘Abduction of Proserpina by Pluto’.
-The Galleria Borghese also houses a collection of paintings from several masters including Titian, Rubens and Raphael.
+The Galleria Borghese also houses a collection of paintings by several masters, including Titian, Rubens and Raphael.

 The Galleria Nazionale d’Arte Moderna is located on the grounds of the 1911 World Exposition.
 The museum has a collection of nineteenth- and twentieth-century paintings.
 It contains mostly works from Italian artists.